PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **num-rdqs**: Number of read transactions executed by the reader thread.

-- **num-ro-cons**: Number of distributed read-only query result consolidations performed by this thread.
+- **num-ro-cons**: Number of distributed read-only query result message consolidations performed by this thread.

-- **num-wr-cons**: Number of distributed write query results consolidations performed by this thread.
+- **num-wr-cons**: Number of distributed write query result message consolidations performed by this thread.
 Yes, it is possible for the consolidation of results task of a write transaction to be undertaken by a reader thread.

 - **exec-call**: (Explanation needed)